Monodiplos

 Monodiplos is a traditional dance from the area of Messenia in the Peloponnese.
 The dance is typically a Kalamatiano dance with two variations.
 There is a single step and a double step back variation that occurs in the dance.
 The song typically used in this dance is "Stin Apano Geitonia".
-This is cited in Evangelos Lambpropoulos research called "Horoi apo Messiniaki Gis" (2009) in Greek, Dances of Messenia.
+This is cited in a Evangelos Lambpropoulos research in 2009 called "Horoi apo Messiniaki Gis" ("Places from Messinian Land").